Key Quote

 Technique 2 — SUBVERSION OF PATERNAL AUTHORITY

-A daughter publicly criticising her father was radical in Regency context where paternal authority was near-absolute.
+A daughter publicly criticising her father was radical in Regency context where paternal authoritypaternal authority — The absolute power and control held by fathers in a family was near-absolute.
 Elizabeth's willingness to speak truth to parental power mirrors her refusal to defer to Lady Catherine — consistent moral courage.

 Austen uses Elizabeth to dismantle the assumption that social hierarchy (father > daughter) equals moral hierarchy.
-The most perceptive (insightful) character in the novel is the one with the least social power — a deliberate subversion (undermining) of patriarchal logic.
+The most perceptiveperceptive — insightful character in the novel is the one with the least social power — a deliberate subversionsubversion — Undermining or overthrowing an established system of patriarchal logic.

 Key Words